QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 - validating the efficacy of your recognizer
 - or for machine learning purposes.

-_Egret_ is software designed to asses large datasets for recognizer performance, in an **automated** fashion.
+_Egret_ is software designed to assess large datasets for recognizer performance, in an **automated** fashion.
 _Egret_ can greatly speed up the development of a recognizer because it is easier to repeatedly test small changes to your recognizer.